shmool/json-editor/README.md

 ## Contributing
 The main goal of this project is to learn.

+All the relevant code currently exists in the [app folder](https://github.com/shmool/json-editor/tree/main/src/app), specifically in the `ts` and `html` files.

 Feel free to start conversations on [issues](https://github.com/shmool/json-editor/issues) and suggest PRs.

 ## Stack